Start the year as you mean to go on! Here’s how to throw a New Year’s Eve cocktail party to remember

 Set the scene

 A cocktail party calls for a bar.
-Whether you’ll be whipping up your boozy creations in your kitchen or setting up your own minibar, make sure you’re fully stocked for a night of fun.
+Whether you’ll be whipping up your tipsy creations in your kitchen or setting up your own minibar, make sure you’re fully stocked for a night of fun.

 Grab all the alcohol you’ll need (plus mixers and garnishes), ensure you have plenty of ice in the freezer, and polish up your best drinks glasses.
 Arrange your spirit and liqueur bottles on your table to emulate the cocktail bar experience and cut some lemon and lime slices so they’re ready to use.